Tabata Versus High Intensity Interval Training: Intense Workouts At Home – Are They The Same?

 Tabata is high intensity interval training.
 It’s a subset, a particular form of high intensity interval training (HIIT), but, there are certainly other forms of high intensity interval training out there that are not Tabata.
-But, HIIT is NOT Tabata, and should not be confused with it when it comes to the correct protocol of how Tabata is executed.
+But, HIIT is NOT Tabata, and should not be confused with it when it comes to the correct protocol of how Tabata is executed for best intense workouts at home.

 What high intensity interval training (HIIT) means is that you’re doing some physical activity at a really, really intense level for a specified interval, and then you either rest or do a less intense activity for another specified interval.

 You go in waves, switching between intense activity and a recovery period.
+This is intense workouts at home!
 For instance, under one HIIT protocol you might do thirty seconds of intense activity, followed by twenty seconds of moderate-level activity as your recovery block.
 Then you’d ramp it back up to the really intense stuff, and hold that for thirty seconds more; and when that is done, get twenty seconds of recovery.

-Tabata is a particular form of high intensity interval training that many feel gives the body the optimal workout.
+Tabata is a particular form of high intensity interval training that many feel gives the body the optimal workout during intense workouts at home.

 The Tabata protocol is much more specific than HIIT.
 It calls for exactly 20 seconds of high-intensity exercise followed by a 10 second rest, and this sequence is done exactly 8 times.
 There is no variation.